 Websites are a great place to capture new leads.

-If you’re using a web form to capture contact information, then now is the time to review the type of information you collect.
-GDPR requires you to legally justify the personal data you capture from website visitors.
+If you’re using a web form to capture contact information, then now is the time to review the type of information you collect as GDPR requires you to legally justify the personal data you capture from website visitors.

 What this means is that going forward, you can only ask for information you need, rather than information you would like to have.
-And while asking for the size of IT budget and annual turnover will help you identify and prioritize the leads you get, you need to make sure that you can prove why you’re asking for it.
+And while asking for the size of personal income and date of birth will help you identify and prioritize the leads you get, you need to make sure that you can prove why you’re asking for it.

 Otherwise, if you can’t justify the extra information, then just concentrate on asking for name, company and business email address.